-SEPARATE ISSUES.....The 2013B Bonds are being offered by the City concurrently with the "City of Arlington, Texas, Permanent Improvement and Refunding Bonds, Series 2013A" (the "PIB 2013A Bonds") and the "City of Arlington, Texas Permanent Improvement Refunding Bonds, Series 2013B" (the "PIB 2013B Bonds").
-The 2013A Bonds and the 2013B Bonds are being offered under a common Official Statement and are hereinafter sometimes referred to collectively as the "Obligations."
-The 2013A Bonds, the 2013B Bonds, the PIB 2013A Bonds, and the PIB 2013B Bonds are separate and distinct securities offerings being issued and sold independently.
-The 2013A Bonds, the 2013B Bonds, the PIB 2013B Bonds, the PIB 2013B Bonds are separate issues and should be reviewed and analyzed independently, including the type of obligation being offered, its terms for payment, the security for its payment, the rights of the holders, and other features.
+SEPARATE ISSUES.....The 2014B Bonds are being offered by the City concurrently with the "City of Arlington, Texas, Permanent Improvement Bonds, Series 2014A" (the "2014A Bonds") and the "City of Arlington, Texas Combination Tax and Revenue Certificates of Obligation, Series 2014" (the "2014 COs").
+The 2014A Bonds and the 2014B Bonds are being offered under a common Official Statement and are hereinafter sometimes referred to collectively as the "Obligations."
+The 2014A Bonds, the 2014B Bonds, the 2014 COs, and the 2014 Bonds are separate and distinct securities offerings being issued and sold independently.
+The 2014A Bonds, the 2014B Bonds, the 2014 COs, and the 2014 Bonds are separate issues and should be reviewed and analyzed independently, including the type of obligation being offered, its terms for payment, the security for its payment, the rights of the holders, and other features.

-NO OPTIONAL REDEMPTION...
-The 2013B Bonds are NOT subject to redemption prior to their stated maturity.
+No OPTIONAL REDEMPTION...
+The 2014B Bonds are NOT subject to redemption prior to their stated maturity.

-LEGALITY...The 2013B Bonds are offered for delivery when, as and if issued and received by the Purchasers and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell & Giuliani LLP, Dallas, Texas (see Appendix C, "Form of Bond Counsel's Opinion").
+LEGALITY...The 2014B Bonds are offered for delivery when, as and if issued and received by the Purchasers and subject to the approving opinion of the Attorney General of Texas and the opinion of Bracewell & Giuliani LLP, Dallas, Texas (see Appendix C, "Form of Bond Counsel's Opinion").

-DELIVERY...It is expected that the 2013B Bonds will be available for delivery through DTC on July 10, 2013.
+DELIVERY...It is expected that the 2014B Bonds will be available for delivery through DTC on July 2, 2014.